 A black box or mobile phone app is used to calculate your premium based on your individual driving habits.
 Telematics is a growing area of van insurance that is considered by some to be fairer, safer and cheaper.
 However, it is worth considering whether you are required to pay extra for the policy and whether you are restricted from driving at certain times of the day, telematics can also restrict you’re the amount of mileage you are insured to drive.

-How do I decide which type of van insurance policy to choose?
+How do I decide which type of a cheap van insurance policy to choose?

 Whilst it may be tempting to go straight for the cheapest policy, it is crucial to ensure that your insurance covers you in all situations.